Optimization under second order constraints: are the finite element discretizations consistent ?: THEORETICAL RESULTS ON THE FEM

 We want now to define an explicit solution depending on some parameters.
-A well-chosen combination of these parameters will trigger a non-approximable function.
-Let $\Omega=]1,2[^2$ and the problem (\ref{eqm3}, \ref{eqm2}) for a positive symmetric definite matrix $\mathbf{C}$ be such that:
+A well-chosen combination of these parameters will provide a non-approximable function.
+For instance, let $\Omega=(1,2)^2$ and the problem (\ref{eqm3}, \ref{eqm2}) for a positive definite real matrix $\mathbf{C}$ be such that:

 Then there exists an exact solution thanks to (\ref{eqm1}):

 The function $u_{exact}$ is such that it is zero at the corner $(1,1)$ of the domain $\Omega$ chosen but it can easily be generalized to other domains.
 Simple computations prove the following formula: